Regulatory Translations for Drug Approvals in China

-English to Simplified Chinese Translations of Foreign Clinical Data
+Simplified Chinese Translations of Foreign Clinical Data

 First and most notably for multinational drug companies, China proposes accepting clinical trial data generated overseas.
 Currently, multinational pharmaceutical companies need to run expensive and time-consuming Chinese clinical trials of their drugs and other products in order to market the products in China.
 The proposed change, however, will allow companies to use already established clinical data when coming to the Chinese market.
 It goes without saying that this will generate a need for translating the foreign clinical data to Simplified Chinese.
 The only caveat is that the overseas clinical trials need to address ethnic differences, so that Chinese patients are factored into the data.

 In addition, China’s State Council made other proposals to expedite approval of drugs in the country.
 Specifically, the proposals built on the Chinese Food and Drug Administration’s (CFDA’s) recent efforts to move the country toward a clinical trial approval system similar to that of the United States.
 Such efforts include: